pamudu123/HAN-DocumentClassification/README.md

 > *"This hierarchical approach mirrors human reading comprehension with sentences followed by words and gives attention to important words and sentences.
 Very creative idea!"*

-## 📖 References
+## References

 1. **Yang, Z., Yang, D., Dyer, C., He, X., Smola, A., & Hovy, E.** (2016). *Hierarchical Attention Networks for Document Classification*.
 In Proceedings of NAACL-HLT. [[PDF]](https://www.cs.cmu.edu/~hovy/papers/16HLT-hierarchical-attention-networks.pdf)
 2. **Medentsiy, V.** *Document Representations*.
 University of Amsterdam. [[Slides]](https://cl-illc.github.io/semantics/resources/slides/DocumentRepresentations.pdf)

-**📧 Contact**: For questions or collaborations, feel free to reach out through the YouTube channel or GitHub.
+**Contact**: For questions or collaborations, feel free to reach out through the YouTube channel or GitHub.

 **⭐ Star this repository** if you find it helpful for your research or studies!